 A high yielding, intermediate-height kale with a high leaf-to-stem ratio.
 Excellent crop utilisation by animals due to single plant selection for soft stems.
 Very good winter hardiness and excellent pest and disease tolerance.

 A high yielding, yellow-fleshed, main crop swede with medium maturity.
 Along with a similar dry rot and clubroot tolerance to Aparima Gold swede, Hawkestone also has a good tolerance to powdery mildew.

 An early maturing, high yielding summer turnip - the latest release to the Cleancrop™ Brassica System range.

-The first new forage brassica New Zealand farming has seen since the 1980s.
+The first new forage brassica species New Zealand farming has seen since the 1980s.
 Developed by PGG Wrightson Seeds under the Forage Innovations joint venture with Plant and Food Research.

 A new generation, high yielding giant kale.
 Corsa will deliver a high volume, high quality feed for your animals.

 A high yielding, giant type kale with excellent winter hardiness and good Aphid tolerance.
 Gruner kale is an ideal option when dry matter yield is your priority.

 A short height kale with high leaf percentage and soft, digestible stems that deliver an energy-dense, easy-to-graze feed.
 The ideal feed option when animal performance is your focus.